Google social login users must belong to an organization that uses this login.

-to users who have already approved, use the Prompt option in the Bacularis identity provider
+approved, use the Prompt option in the Bacularis identity provider

-configuration and set the consent value there.
+configuration and set its value to consent.

 Social login - Google#